mitranim/clojure-auth0-starter/readme.md

 Replacing the hosts as before.

-6. Change the JWT signature algorithm to HS256.
-Scroll to bottom → "Show Advanced Settings" → "OAuth" → "JsonWebToken Signature Algorithm" → select HS256.
-It requires less setup and is good enough for our purposes.

-7. Get a server-to-server authentication key.
+6. Get a server-to-server authentication key.

 Auth0 has two API tiers: untrusted (called "authentication API") and trusted (called "management API").
 Most tutorials focus on the untrusted API, which